-You can find out a lot about how this all works by going by clicking here.
+You can find out a lot about how this all works by watching the video below.

 Of course, it’s not right to infringe copyrights, and owners of content have every right to protect their property.
 It remains to be seen whether their big brother programs are accurate, or also sweep in unrelated files with similar names (maybe I just want to call my home video of my Carnival Cruise “Titanic”), fair uses such as student projects, and the like.
 Time will tell, but it will cost $35.